Pylons/pyramid/docs/narr/urldispatch.rst

 URL Dispatch
 ============

-:term:`URL dispatch` provides a simple way to map URLs :term:`view` code using a simple pattern matching language.
+:term:`URL dispatch` provides a simple way to map URLs to :term:`view` code using a simple pattern matching language.
 An ordered set of patterns is checked one-by-one.
 If one of the patterns matches the path information associated with a request, a particular :term:`view callable` is invoked.

 :term:`URL dispatch` is one of two ways to perform :term:`resource location` in :app:`Pyramid`; the other way is using :term:`traversal`.